 Many general contractors enter into subcontracts with other contractors to perform specific types of work.
 In the 6-7-1 Subcontracts window, you can create subcontracts, review change work and invoices that affect subcontracts, and gain tighter control of subcontract billings.
-You can export items from a takeoff to automatically create subcontracts, or you can enter the subcontracts manually.
+You can export items from a takeoff to create subcontracts automatically, or you can enter the subcontracts manually.